Improving Digital User Experiences in the Public Sector

-For public sector agencies, there plenty of reasons why the look and feel of your digital experience matters.
+For public sector agencies, there are plenty of reasons why the look and feel of your digital experience matters.

 First, the consistency of your design can impact how your users perceive your credibility and trustworthiness.
-For instance, if a citizen opens your mobile app to reschedule a date for jury duty and the visual design changes dramatically from the home screen to the form through which they’re being asked to submit personally identifiable information (PII), he or she may choose to avoid the risk of sharing data with a potentially unknown entity and opt out of the process.
+For instance, if a citizen opens your mobile app to reschedule a date for jury duty and the visual design changes dramatically from the home screen to the form through which they’re being asked to submit personally identifiable information (PII), he or she may choose to avoid the risk of sharing data with a potentially unknown entity and opt-out of the process.

-Building and implementing a design system - or a standardized collection of reusable components such as fonts, header hierarchies, colors, icons, interactive buttons, and more - can create the level of consistency that users will accept as low-risk, authoritative, and legitimate.
+Building and implementing a design system - or a standardized collection of reusable components such as fonts, header hierarchies, colors, icons, interactive buttons, and more - can create a level of consistency that users will accept as low-risk, authoritative, and legitimate.